Mortal Kombat: Deadly Alliance: Release

 To help promote the game, American rock band Adema recorded a song for the game titled "Immortal" and made a music video for it that featured Scorpion.
-The song was used in many of the game's commercials and the music video is included in the game's extras, as well as a short live video taken from Adema's performance at the 2002 Electronic Entertainment Expo.
+The song was used in many of the game's commercials.
+The music video is included in the game's extras and a short live video taken from Adema's performance at the 2002 Electronic Entertainment Expo.
 Mortal Kombat: Deadly Alliance was released in the United Kingdom on Valentine's Day 2003.
-One special ad had a girl hugging her boyfriend and as she pulled away, there were bloody handprints where her hands had been on his back.
+One special ad had a girl hugging her boyfriend, and as she pulled away, there were bloody handprints where her hands had been on his back.

 Mortal Kombat: Tournament Edition

 Following the original Game Boy Advance port of Mortal Kombat: Deadly Alliance, a second version entitled Mortal Kombat: Tournament Edition was released on August 25, 2003.
+The game features the remaining playable characters omitted from the first version (with only Quan Chi, Shang Tsung, and Scorpion returning) plus three exclusive characters: Noob Saibot, Sareena, and Sektor.
+Both Game Boy Advance versions were re-released as part of the Mortal Kombat: Legacy Kollection compilation in 2025.